strlns/ksuduo/README.md

 * **Web Workers** (by accident because they were needed)
 * myself (no not really)

-In the end I spent way more time on it than planned, to make it playable.
-Lesson: React is fun!
+In the end I spent way more time on it than planned, to make it playable. :)

 #### Laundry list / Nice-to-have features: